-Author has written 6 stories for Dawson's Creek, O.C., One Tree Hill, and Borgias.
+Author has written 7 stories for Dawson's Creek, O.C., One Tree Hill, Borgias, and Musketeers.

 I'm not particularly keen on reviewing fics.
 Mainly because I never can think of anything to say other than "Great stuff.
 Carry on."
 Which means that my reviews are rare, but when I give them it means the story really struck a chord.

 I don't ask for reviews because I write for myself, not for others.
 However, I do like reading reviews because a good review usually contains a point of view on my story that I didn't predict.
 Because occasionally other people manage to show me that everyone interprets a story with their own perspective.
 And that's cool.
 I like being surprised with different points of view.
 But because of the first paragraph I can totally understand if you don't feel like reviewing.
 Some people are just not the reviewing type.

 I usually like the unlikely couples: the jock and the geek (Nathan/Hayley; Ryan/Taylor; Bright/Hannah).
 The best friend of the guy you thought was meant for you (Pacey/Joey; Barney/Robin; Peck/Epstein).
 Your best friend's sister (Harry/Ginny).
 The antisocial bastard and the perky former model (Alex/Izzie).
 I don't like the couples where the word 'soulmate' is mentioned (Dawson/Joey; Ryan/Marissa) - they are boring and frankly if the whole world expected me to be with someone I'd be with their best friends just to piss them off.

 I like stories that have a build-up.
 I am not a big fan of oneshots unless they're really long or really meaningful.
 I like what-ifs - that is a story that changes one particular moment in time, which leads to the butterfly effect.
 That can be seen in my stories - the story I am currently writing is a what-if.